Giskard-AI/giskard-hub/script-docs/hub/ui/annotate.rst

 :og:description: Review and refine test cases with domain expertise.
 Use collaborative annotation workflows to improve test quality and ensure comprehensive coverage.

 ================================
-Review Tests with Human Feedback
+Review tests with human feedback
 ================================

 Datasets are collection of test cases that will be used to verify the correct operation of your AI agent.